-Picture 6: an example graph with all labels.
+Picture 6: an example graph with all labels and original graph.

 5. Figure 1.
 Why COVID curve (orange) is more prominent than the typical curve (blue)?

 Response: we apologize for the mistake.
 We fixed the caption.

 6. There are many typos and formatting issues in the paper, making it difficult to read.
 The language should be improved.